Nobuyoshi Higashi: Martial arts

-Higashi arrived in the United States in 1964 along with Katsuo Watanabe in an effort to teach judo and aikido in the United States.
+Higashi arrived in the United States in 1964 in an effort to teach Judo and Tomiki Aikido in the United States.
 He runs the Kokushi Budo Institute, located in the basement of the New York Buddhist Church.
 The school is a branch of Kokushikan University, and was started in 1963.
 He is the founder of Kokushi-ryu jujutsu, which he founded in 1965.

 Books and DVDs

 The school is a registered school with USA Judo and Team USA.

 Higashi is the author of a number of books, including Koryu Aikido (1999), Kokushi-Ryu Jujutsu (1995), Aikido: Tradition and New Tomiki Free Fighting Method (1989), Basic Judo (1984), Karate-Do (1983).
 Additionally, he authored the DVDs Professor Nobuyoshi Higashi - Judo Grappling Series #1 and #2.